iftikharuddin/security-course/DeFi/BeanstalkFarms.md

   the debt level is below `5%`.
 - A Flood, or Season of Plenty, in Beanstalk happens after several seasons of higher Bean prices.
 When the Bean price is consistently above $1, new Beans are created and sold for 3CRV to help bring the value back to $1.
 The rewards from this process are then shared among the Stalkholders based on their contributions.

+## More info
+- If bean is above `1$` (in spikes/pomps), more beans are minted ... `50%` goes to stalk holder ... and 50% to the pod lines (debt holders)
+- Bean 3CRV
+    - this pool generates trading fees
+    - so if you stake directly into curve pool, you get lp tokens which u can put/stake in SILO but now you get to enjoy the silo perks + the curve pool perks also!